Computed Tomography (CT)

 - First semester (Fall) - Patient Care and Procedures (3 credits), Sectional Anatomy and Pathology (3 credits) and Introduction to Clinical Practice (1.5 credits)

 - Second semester (Spring) - Advanced Procedures (3 credits), Physics, Instrumentation and Imaging (3 credits)

 - Full 14 weeks of the semester- optional Clinical Course (240 hours with flexible scheduling) (2 credits)

 The didactic courses can be taken together or individually for category A CEs.
 One course satisfies all of the biennium ARRT requirements.

 Will I be eligible for credentials?

-If you complete the didactic and clinical courses you will meet the educational and clinical experience requirements to take the American Registry of Radiologic Technologist's (ARRT) post primary certification examination in CT or Mammography.
+If you complete the didactic and clinical courses you will meet the educational and clinical experience requirements to take the American Registry of Radiologic Technologist's (ARRT) post primary certification examination in CT.

 Who can I contact for more information/Program Office?

 HACC Lancaster Campus

 1641 Old Philadelphia Pike